Contact Contact Us Forms Forms Book Book Online Facebook Facebook Reviews Read Our Reviews Map View our Map

 Just Relax

 Does the idea of feeling comfortable and at ease during your dental visit sound farfetched to you?
-Dr. Luke and Dr. Kingsberg want Riviera Family Dentistry to be a dental office where anyone can walk in feeling relaxed and confident about the treatment they’re about to receive.
+Dr. Luke and Dr. Kingsberg want Riviera Family Dentistry of Denver to be a dental office where anyone can walk in feeling relaxed and confident about the treatment they’re about to receive.
 We have three different kinds of dental sedation available, with general anesthesia being offered in certain circumstances.
 Talk to us today to learn how to put your dental fears to rest with sedation dentistry in Denver, CO.

 Beautiful woman smiling after sedation dentistry visit